 ● Speak confidently: join the debate team, try out for the school play or practice public speaking in your community.

 ☑ Take the right classes.► Review your transcript and your senior year class schedule with your counselor to make sure you have the classes you need to graduate and apply to college.

 ► Challenge yourself with honors or advanced classes, if available at your school.

 ● Colleges care about which courses you’re taking in high school.
 Colleges will be more impressed by respectable grades in challenging courses than by outstanding grades in easy classes.

 ► Earn college credit while you're still in high school with dual credit or AP classes.

 ► Plan to take math all four years in high school.

 ● Four-year public universities in Oregon require at least two years of the same language while more selective colleges might require more.

 ► Take as many classes as your schedule allows.

-● Explore new interests with electives offered at your school.
+● Explore new interests with electives including career and technical education (CTE) offered at your school.

 ☑ Get organized.► Use a paper or digital planner or calendar to keep track of assignments and deadlines.